 In this write-up, I will briefly walk through how we apply design principles to the design of a product that my team supports.
-For illustrative purposes, let’s say that product is Loop, a reporting tool for our Enterprise Customer Support team.
+For illustrative purposes and to comply with my NDA, let’s say that this fictional product is Loop, a reporting tool for our Enterprise Customer Support team.

 Starting with what we've already learned

 Like most UX teams, our research and data comes from an interesting mix of usability studies, stakeholder interviews, HCI best practices, tribal knowledge, and everything in between.
 However, it all works together to form a big picture of our users and what they need and value.
 I pulled out the biggest and most consistent insights from this research and translated those into statements that I thought represented the core needs of our users.

 After writing out initial statements, I met with our researcher to get her input and to ensure that I was translating the research accurately and effectively.
 After getting the thumbs up from her, I met with my PM, PO, and UI designer to get their feedback as well.